muntorg/munt-official/mining_documentation/mining_Gulden.md

 * Try to keep up with the latest version
 * Keep in touch with the dev team for assistance, ideally on our slack, alternatively give us your contact details
 * Try to follow our news to be aware of changes in advance

+We also currently have a small team, we use the latest tools to improve our efficiency and quality but we do not have an endless amount of developer time and resources so we have to prioritise.
+Most of our users do not even know what a compiler is, they have no interest in compiling and pleasing these users is where the bulk of our priorities lie.
+This does not mean that we don't want others to be able to compile our software, we do, but it means that if you want to compile our software you need to be realistic, there will be breakages from time to time especially around major releases, we will deal with these but it takes time.
+If you cannot handle this then use the (binaries)[https://github.com/Gulden/gulden-official/releases] we provide instead it is far simpler.

+Do:
+* If possible use the (binaries)[https://github.com/Gulden/gulden-official/releases], this is the path of least resistance
+* Leave github issues explaining the problem you face compiling with as much detail (config.log) as possible
+* Be patient

+Don't:
+* Start making demands or insulting the dev team because you have issues compiling, this is not helpful for anyone.

 limitdeltadiffdrop
 --------